sherpa-ai/sherpa/docs/gettingstarted/installation.rst

 Installation from PyPi
 ~~~~~~~~~~~~~~~~~~~~~~

 This is the most straightforward way to install Sherpa.
-The source code may
-however be slightly older than what is found on the GitHub.

 ::

     pip install parameter-sherpa

+However, since the source
+is regularly updated we **recommend to clone from GitHub** as described below.

 Installation from GitHub